 Like all school systems in the State of Georgia, the Emanuel County School District has experienced the negative impacts and effects of the COVID-19 pandemic.
 Emanuel County Schools has experienced a decrease in enrollment due to the pandemic which also negatively affects QBE earnings.
-However, the School District has been awarded approximately \$24.9 million in federal CARES relief funds to offset some of the negative impacts of the pandemic.
-Funding will be used for alternative learning platforms, addressing learning loss, updating technology throughout the system as well as supplies and equipment needed for proper cleaning and sanitizing of facilities.
-These funds will also be used to address the significant challenge the School District faces regarding recruiting and retaining highly qualified staff in all content areas.
+Beginning in fiscal year 2020, the School District was awarded approximately \$24.9 million in federal CARES relief funds to offset some of the negative impacts of the pandemic.
+Funding will continue to be used for alternative learning platforms, addressing learning loss, updating technology throughout the system as well as supplies and equipment needed for proper cleaning and sanitizing of facilities.
+These funds are also being used to recruit and retain highly qualified staff in all content areas.

-Approximately 82.2% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2021.
-Thirty-four percent of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
+Approximately 79.2% of general fund expenses, the main operating fund for the School District, were related to salaries and employee benefits for the year ended June 30, 2022.
+Thirty-two percent of certified personnel in the School District have 21 years or more of experience resulting in salaries at the highest possible state pay level.
 With such personnel heavy expenses, it is difficult to offset mandated expenses such as high percentage for TRS employer match and health insurance premium expenses.
 The School District consistently evaluates how funds can be spent intentionally and more effectively to ensure that Emanuel County students receive a quality education from effective personnel.

-The School District's millage rate for 2020 was 13.997 mills.
-The net digest for fiscal year 2021 was \$464.7 million, which produced approximately \$463,730 per mill for the School District.
+The School District's millage rate for 2021 was 13.231 mills.
+The net digest for fiscal year 2022 was \$535.4 million, which produced approximately \$535,396 per mill for the School District.
 The net digest increased significantly due to a property tax reevaluation by the Emanuel County Board of Commissioners.
-The net digest for fiscal year 2022 is \$535.3 million.
-The School District proposed a decrease in the millage rate to 13.231 mills for 2021.
+The net digest for fiscal year 2023 is \$571.4 million.
+The School District proposed a decrease in the millage rate to 12.960 mills for 2022.

 The School District continues to be financially stable as the fund balance continues to exceed the state's benchmark.
-The School District did pass a budget in fiscal year 2021 to continue providing additional resources available at the school site level that aligns to our strategic initiatives.
-The School District's current ESPLOST continues through June 30, 2022.
-The voters of Emanuel County voted to continue the ESPLOST with a passage rate of 81%.
-This will extend the ESPLOST through June 30, 2027.
-The use of Education Special Purpose Local Option Sales Tax (ESPLOST) funds to provide textbooks, school buses, technology and infrastructure updates has allowed the general fund to accumulate a large fund balance.
+The School District did pass a budget in fiscal year 2022 to continue providing additional resources available at the school site level that aligns to our strategic initiatives.
+The School District's current ESPLOST continues through June 30, 2027.
+The use of Education Special Purpose Local Option Sales Tax (ESPLOST) funds to provide textbooks, school buses, technology and infrastructure updates has allowed the general fund's fund balance to accumulate.
 This has allowed the School District to continue to prepare for future state and federal revenue reductions and to absorb the continued rising costs of employer funded benefits.
-These reserves were beneficial when austerity cuts returned for fiscal year 2021.

 The State Capital Outlay funds have also benefited the School District.
 The instructional facilities have earned state funds over the past twenty years and now the School District is able to apply to utilize the funds.
 Swainsboro Primary School was the first facility selected to receive renovations in 2018.
 Emanuel County Institute was the next and the project began at the close of the 2018-2019 school year.
 Swainsboro High School received renovations during the summer of 2020.
-A GNETS facility was also added at the Swainsboro Middle School location during the 2018-2019 with the assistance from the State Capital Outlay funds.
-Re-roofing projects at
+A GNETS facility was also added at the Swainsboro Middle School location during the 2018-2019 with the assistance from the State Capital

-Swainsboro Primary and Swainsboro Elementary began during the summer of 2020 as well.
+Outlay funds.
+Re-roofing projects at Swainsboro Primary and Swainsboro Elementary began during the summer of 2020 as well.
 Swainsboro Middle School renovations began during the summer of 2021.
-Swainsboro Elementary School is scheduled for the next renovation during the summer of 2022.
+Swainsboro Elementary School renovations began during the summer of 2022.